Greenstand/treetracker-wallet-api/README.md

 ```
  ifError got unwanted exception: function uuid_generate_v4() does not exist
 ```
-You can open postgress terminal and runto install required extention
+Delete and recreate your wallets schema and then open postgress terminal and run to install the required extension

 ```
 \c <db name>
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 ```
+Now re-run the "db-migrate --env dev up" command.

 Now you should be all set up and ready to go!